The System-Level Approach to Design

 We take a “systems” view approach in our designs – recognizing that the battery, charger and host device are closely coupled and interdependent.
 Each entity is carefully designed to meet very demanding performance requirements – safety, charger functions, and communications.
-The accessories that make up the portable power system never stand alone; in fact, they must work perfectly together to complete the performance and the value experience of the end user.
+The accessories that make up the portable power system never stand alone; in fact, they must work perfectly together to drive overall performance and value experience of the end user.

 Designing battery packs and chargers requires a multi-discipline integration of the individual complex electronic & mechanical elements assuring system level design solutions in a collaborative environment.